Create, activate and manage a Stripe account (required to use Give Lively tech)

 Donations via ACH (bank account direct debits) are great for major gifts and monthly sustainers because they come with a lower transaction fee from Stripe.
 This chart makes clear the fees associated with using Stripe.

-However, while the option to “Donate via Bank Account” (ACH/bank transfer) appears on all of our fundraising products by default, it is not automatically enabled by Stripe.
-You must enable ACH payments with Stripe to prevent your donors from seeing errors.
-Stripe requires that nonprofits take the following steps to ensure seamless ACH transfers:
+However, while the option to “Donate via Bank Account” (ACH/bank transfer) appears on all of our fundraising products by default, it is usually not automatically enabled by Stripe.
+ACH payments must be enabled within Stripe to prevent your donors from seeing errors.

 - Log in to Stripe.